aws-samples/aws-iot-securetunneling-localproxy/README.md

 `docker build -t <your tag> .`

+Or, for the debian-ubuntu combined Dockerfile:

+`docker build -t <your tag> . --build-arg OS=<choice of debian/ubuntu>:latest`

 To build cross-platform images for ARM:

 `docker buildx --platform linux/arm64 -t <your tag> .`

+You may also try armv7 for 32 bit images, but supported functionality may be limited.

 After the Docker build completes, run `docker run --rm -it <tag>` to open a shell inside the container created in the previous step, or you can add ` -p <port_number>` to expose a port from the docker container.
 Note that when the localproxy runs in source mode, it binds by default to `localhost`, If you want to access the localproxy from outside the container, make sure to use the option `-b 0.0.0.0` when you run the localproxy from the container so that it binds to `0.0.0.0` since `localhost` can not be access from outside the container.